gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 Unix-style glob of directories to include when running `*-all` commands.
 Only modules under these directories (and all dependent modules) will be included during execution of the commands.
 If a relative path is specified, it should be relative from `--terragrunt-working-dir`.
 Flag can be specified multiple times.

+Please note that the glob curly braces expansion is not taken in account using environment variable unlike of its equivalent as a parameter on the command line.
+You should consider using `TERRAGRUNT_INCLUDE_DIR="foo/module,bar/module"` instead of `TERRAGRUNT_INCLUDE_DIR="{foo,bar}/module"`.

 ### terragrunt-strict-include